0%

 networks of experiencing through listening, visualizing, and feeling.
 Like the garden

-itself, it remains in motion, a shared space of learning, collaboration, memory, and care.
+itself, it remains in motion, a shared space of learning, collaboration, memory, and

 This website is possible thanks to the support of the Freundeskreis der HfK Bremen.